istio/istio.io/content/en/blog/2023/network-security-splunk/index.md

 # Securing Layer 3/4: AWS, Aviatrix and Kubernetes

-At Splunk Cloud, we use a pattern called “cookie cutter VPCs” where each cluster is provisioned with it’s own VPC, with identical private subnets for Pod and Node IPs, a public subnet for ingress and egress to and from the public internet, and an internal subnet for traffic between clusters.
+At Splunk Cloud, we use a pattern called "cookie cutter VPCs" where each cluster is provisioned with it’s own VPC, with identical private subnets for Pod and Node IPs, a public subnet for ingress and egress to and from the public internet, and an internal subnet for traffic between clusters.
 This keeps Pods and Nodes from separate clusters completely isolated, while allowing traffic outside the cluster to have particular rules enforced in the public and internal subnets.
 Additionally, this pattern avoids the possibility of RFC 1918 private IP exhaustion when leveraging many clusters.

 Within each VPC, Network ACLs and Security Groups are set up to restrict connectivity to what is absolutely required.
 As an example, we restrict public connectivity to our Ingress nodes (that will deploy Envoy ingress gateways).
 In addition to ordinary east/west and north/south traffic, there are also shared services at Splunk that every cluster needs to access.
 Aviatrix is used to provide overlapping VPC access, while also enforcing some high level security rules (segmentation per domain).

-{{< image width="55%"
+{{< image width="90%"
     link="CNCS 2023 - VPC Connectivity 3.png"
     caption="Splunk Network Security Architecture"
     >}}